dhairyraval/Pico-CTF/README.md

 This repository contains my notes from various challenges on [PicoCTF](https://picoctf.org/), a cybersecurity CTF and learning platform.

 ## Structure
-- Following PicoCTF I've separated the challenges based on their difficulty levels mentioned on the platform

 - Notes for individual challenges are organized into folders based on their general domain (e.g., cryptography, forensics, web exploitation)

+- Within each domain, challenges are further categorized into subfolders based on difficulty level (e.g., `easy/`, `medium/`)

 - The `template.md` file is a basic template I use for structuring my notes.